-DIY Planter Box or Crate from Cedar Fence Boards
+DIY Planter Box or Crate from Cedar Fence Boards you can easily build.

 Recently, I shared how to propagate Dahlia’s from cuttings and I showed the tubers planted shallowly in a DIY wooden crate.

 Here is how I built that box from cedar fence boards, they are relatively inexpensive at the lumber yard so this is a cheap DIY.

 I cut 4 boards to size (you can choose your size).
 My box is 24″ x 12″ so these 4 boards are 24″ long.